komposter/CommunityPowerEA.com/_docs/notifications.md

 ## First signal sound name

 The name of the sound file that will be played when the first signal happens.
-Sound will be played even if trading is disabled or ‘first’ checkbox is unchecked.
+Sound will be played even if trading is disabled or 'first' checkbox is unchecked.

 The file must be located in terminal_directory\Sounds or its sub-directory.
 Only WAV files are played.